CBSE LOC 2025-26: Registration, Login Portal, Corrections, Fees

 Attempt Now

-Action Required for the Submission of LOC by School
+Action Required for the Submission of the LOC by the School

 From the academic year 2025-26, the board will conduct the CBSE 10th exam twice a year.
 For the CBSE 2nd phase examination, the board will open the window for LOC for 5 days after the declaration of the first phase result.
 Below, we have explained all the actions that the schools must take in this regard.